seanox/pdf-service/manual/Introduction.md

 java -cp seanox-pdf-tools.jar com.seanox.pdf.Preview <paths/filters/globs> ...
 ```

-The preview is based on the mock-up datas in the properties files for the
+The preview is based on the mock-up data in the properties files for the
 templates.

 ### Designer

 Command line Deamon, which permanently searches for templates in the ClassPath
 for the annotation `@Resources` and in the file system for templates for paths,
 filters and globs and creates PDF previews like the preview tool.
+The previews
-The previews are updated if there are changes to the templates.
+are updated if there are changes to the templates.

 ```
 java -cp seanox-pdf-tools.jar com.seanox.pdf.Designer <paths/filters/globs> ...
 ```

-The preview is based on the mock-up datas in the properties files for the
+The preview is based on the mock-up data in the properties files for the
 templates.